 "Hartman is proudly carrying the torch of the Iowa Sound that dates back decades.
 Artists like Greg Brown, Dave Moore and Bonnie Koloc should be happy to know that Hartman is continuing the roots tradition they established while cutting her own distinctive groove into the Iowa landscape." -- Joe Lawler, Cityview Magazine, January, 2017

-Listeners can expect a third full-length album in late 2020.
+Listeners can expect a third full-length album in 2021.

 Photo Credit: Melissa Stukenholtz (Gorman House Photography)